tagstream/tagstream/README.md

 [![Build Status](https://travis-ci.org/JEBailey/tagstream.svg?branch=master)](https://travis-ci.org/JEBailey/tagstream) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)

 # TagStream
-Module to provide a fast, HTML5/XML/XHTML tokenzier.
-TagStream takes an InputStream and separates the text into elements that define either a  tag or textual data.
+Module to provide a fast, HTML5/XML tokenzier.
+TagStream takes an InputStream and tokenizes into a Tag or Text element.

 ## Using TagStream
-There are two classes which provides access to the processing of an HTML/XML source.
+There are multiple ways which provides access to the processing of an HTML/XML source.

-### TagIterator
+### Iteration
-The TagIterator allows you to iterate the HTML/XML document utilizing a pull methodology.
-Whenever you need the next element you request it and it is parsed and presented.
+The ``TagIterator`` allows you to iterate the HTML/XML document utilizing a pull methodology.
+Whenever you request the next element, the element is tokenized from the InputStream

-### Tag
+### Stream
-The Tag class wraps the TagIterator to provide a ``Stream<Element>`` provider.
+The ``Tag`` class wraps the ``TagIterator`` to provide a ``Stream<Element>`` provider.

 Examples: